 Serverless data pipelines also provide reproducibility and replication.
 Through this new method, clients can test single records of data and more easily reproduce and replicate.
 It simply provides records that allow easy replication in the future, like a ledger.
 Going serverless makes traceable data regularly available and accessible in service architecture.

 Golden Opportunity For Efficiency

 Te recap, serverless data pipelines are a far more efficient and less expensive method of piping data to their destination.
 At Xentity, we cover a lot of services regarding data, one of which being to pipe it to new destinations.
-Also, the idea of serverless pipelines fall in line with a lot of our company’s major philosophies: efficiency, better uses of information in the “IT” field, etc. And Xentity’s approach helps make data more traceable and allows for validation, which becomes extremely important in a world where data is far more accessible, and therefore validation becomes something of a necessity.
+Also, the idea of serverless pipelines fall in line with a lot of our company’s major philosophies.
+Namely, efficiency, better uses of information in the “IT” field, etc. And Xentity’s approach helps make data more traceable and allows for validation, which becomes extremely important in a world where data is far more accessible, and therefore validation becomes something of a necessity.